 Freedom City 2017 included events and research and teaching projects led by Newcastle University, such as:

 Not as it is written: Black Pittsburgh in voice and image

 To honour a great and good man

-This exhibition used material from the University’s Special Collections archives to tell the story of Dr King’s visit to Newcastle.
+Drawing on material from the archives of Newcastle University’s Special Collections, this exhibition told visitors the story of Dr King’s visit to Newcastle.